dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/2 - maintaining-history.md

 gradlew run -P mainClass=com.contestantbots.team.ExampleBot
 ```

-### Removing dead ants from the HashMap
+### Removing dead players from the HashMap

 If you run the program now, it should have lasted 15 or 16 phases with your bot being disqualified.
 This is because it
-attempted to move a dead ant that had crashed into the sea (because they still existed in the HashMap).
+attempted to move a dead player that had crashed into the sea (because they still existed in the HashMap).
 To solve
-this we just need to remove the dead ants from the HashMap each turn.
+this we just need to remove the dead players from the HashMap each turn.
 This can be done by adding

 ```
 private void removeDeadPlayers(GameState gameState) {